Kooroshoo/intro-to-robotics/docs/06-next-steps.md

 - **Manipulation and Grasping** — arm control stopped at reaching a pose, never touching anything.
 Grasp planning and force control let an arm make and hold contact instead.

+- **Simulation** — every equation here ran in the abstract, never against a physics engine.
+Simulators like Isaac Sim, MuJoCo, or Gazebo are where controllers and policies actually get trained and tested before touching real hardware.

 - **Reinforcement Learning** — every controller here was model-based, derived from explicit equations.
 Reinforcement learning learns a policy from trial and error instead.

 - **Robotics System Design** — every algorithm here was studied in isolation, never wired into a running robot.
 This is where perception, planning, and control connect into one system, through middleware like ROS.